 Skip to Main Content

-Course Adopted Texts (CATS) E-book Initiative @ the Library
+Course Adopted Texts (CATS) Initiative

 In an effort to help reduce student spending on textbooks, the library has launched an initiative to cross-reference the faculty course-adopted textbook lists with multi-user e-books that we either already have in our collections, or that we can purchase.